 Join this event to be the first to know about the exciting and fun activities happening at the Evansville Museum’s Super Saturdays.

 On the fourth Saturday of every month from 11:00 a.m. to 3:00 p.m., the Museum has a day dedicated to family-friendly fun.
 We do crafts, activities, challenges and often have special guests, performances and much, much more!
 Each month has a different theme, and Super Saturday activities are included with Museum admission.
 You won’t want to miss this!

-Presented “live” as a traditional planetarium experience, this program typically details our solar system while allowing visitors to grasp our unique place in space.
+Presented “live” as a traditional planetarium experience, this program details the 2017 Total Solar Eclipse while allowing visitors to grasp the unique phenomenon.
 The program includes interaction with the presenter, and those attending are encouraged to ask questions.